maniospas/smoll/docs/std.md

 14. cannot resize an unallocated or freed buffer

 ### alloc - circular arena allocation
-*Defined in: std/core/allocators.s line 71*
+*Defined in: std/core/allocators.s line 96*

 Creates room for one element.

 ```rust
 alloc(edit circular) -> (edit allocated)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 4 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 4 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors:

 17. does not fit in circular arena

 ### alloc - circular arena allocation
-*Defined in: std/core/allocators.s line 71*
+*Defined in: std/core/allocators.s line 96*

 ```rust
 alloc(edit circular, nat length) -> (edit allocated)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 4 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 4 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors:

 17. does not fit in circular arena

 ### alloc - arena allocation
-*Defined in: std/core/allocators.s line 60*
+*Defined in: std/core/allocators.s line 85*

 Creates room for one element.

 ```rust
 alloc(edit arena) -> (edit allocated)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 4 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 4 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors:

 16. arena is out of space

 ### alloc - arena allocation
-*Defined in: std/core/allocators.s line 60*
+*Defined in: std/core/allocators.s line 85*

 ```rust
 alloc(edit arena, nat length) -> (edit allocated)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 4 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 4 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors:

 16. arena is out of space

 ### alloc - allocate a char[] buffer
-*Defined in: std/core/array.s line 52*
+*Defined in: std/core/array.s line 51*

 ```rust
 alloc(nat) -> (edit char[])
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 5 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 5 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors: